pallets-eco/flask-security/docs/configuration.rst

     .. versionadded:: 5.1.0

+.. py:data:: SECURITY_TWO_FACTOR_POST_SETUP_VIEW

+    Specifies the view to redirect to after a user successfully setups a two-factor method (non-json).
+    This value can be set to a URL or an endpoint name.

+    Default: ``".two_factor_setup"``

+    .. versionadded:: 5.1.0

 .. py:data:: SECURITY_TWO_FACTOR_SELECT_TEMPLATE

     Specifies the path to the template for the select method page for the two-factor authentication process.